FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 cargo run
 [16, 0]
 ```
 Alright, we can see there are actually two bytes there but they represent a single number, how should we combine them?
-The documentation tells us (in section 1.2) that all "multibyte fields"
+The documentation tells us that all "multibyte fields"
 are "big-endian".
-If you are unfamiliar with "endianness", don't worry too much about it.
+If you are unfamiliar with "endianness", you might want to look
+over [this series](/blog/binary-pt1/index.html) on binary number representations, though
-Rust's standard library provides a `from_be_bytes` function for creating a bunch of the number
+it isn't super important since Rust's standard library provides a `from_be_bytes`
-types (`be` meaning big endian).
+function for creating a bunch of the number types (`be` meaning big-endian).
 Let's use the one for making a `u16`

-> If you wanted to learn more about binary number representation, you could check out [this series](/blog/binary-pt1/index.html)

 ```rust
 // To convert from a slice to an array we